phil-lipp/jupzi/README.md

 - Environment variables for configuration
 - Customizable message templates
 - Support for testing and production environments
+- PostgreSQL database for state management and job orchestration
+- Docker for containerization

 Key features across the scripts:
 - Robust error handling and logging